yegor256/blog/_posts/2015/mar/2015-03-16-technical-glossaries.md

 A glossary is not a formality; it's a key instrument of a software architect and all other team members.

-{% quote A good engineer always remembers that if the receiver doesn't understand a message, it's the sender's fault %}
+{% quote A good engineer always remembers that if the receiver doesn't understand a message, it's the sender's fault. %}

 **We Prefer Working Software Over Comprehensive Documentation**.
 This is what the [Agile Manifesto]({% pst 2016/jul/2016-07-11-mistakes-in-agile-manifesto %})